Dec 7, 2021

 How can you help?
 Your financial gifts are always welcome, and you can donate by placing a check or cash in the offering plate or dropping it off in the church office.
 Simply mark your donation for the Wilson Area Food Pantry.

-Visit the food pantry’s website to learn more about it or to learn about eligibility requirements.
+Visit the food pantry’s website at wilsonareafoodpantry.org to read more about it or to learn about eligibility requirements.